sreich/ore-infinium/README.md

 Ore Infinium, an open source multiplayer Terraria-inspired Sci-fi game written in [Kotlin](https://kotlinlang.org/), with a special focus on in-game tech devices, energy generation/consumption, resources gathering and the survival through using these things.

+**This is inactive**.
+Lot of life mortality related things happened and now I'm more of an artist in the free time I have (photographer, musician)

 ![World generation in the world](http://i.imgur.com/6A8fxdz.png)
 ![Underwater air meter](http://i.imgur.com/bAhDtkF.png)
 ![World generation](http://i.imgur.com/uZRsqcG.png)